 In the third part of his book Mitrany summarises the politics and political debates in the countries of Eastern and Central Europe after the First World War.
 Nationalist democracies or constitutional monarchies took land from feudal rulers who in most of these countries had come from different nationalities.
 They distributed it to peasant farmers – 15 million acres in Romania starting as early as 1918.
 6 million acres was distributed in Poland between 1921 and 1937 (relatively much less given the size of the country and the number of large estates) and there were reforms in Czechoslovakia and parts of Yugoslavia, and to a small extent in Hungary.
 In Bulgaria there were few large estates; but under the leadership of Alexander Stamboliski and his Bulgarian Agrarian People’s Union from 1919 till his assassination in 1923, landowners who cultivated their land were allowed to keep 75 acres, while landowners who did not farm were only allowed to keep 25 acres; by 1926 over 80% of all peasants owned their land.
 In total over 25 million acres was distributed.
 This was much more radical than the pre-war land reforms where the peasants had to purchase the land and often ended up more indebted to the landlords in what Mitrany, following Dobrogeanu-Gherea (1908), called “neo-serfdom”.
-From this came the creation of agrarian political parties “in every country of Eastern Europe, and, in one way or another, through its own achievements or through the reactions it provoked, it proved the most potent political influence in the life of that region during the inter-way period” (Mitrany 1951: 138).
+From this came the creation of agrarian political parties “in every country of Eastern Europe, and, in one way or another, through its own achievements or through the reactions it provoked, it proved the most potent political influence in the life of that region during the inter-way period” (Mitrany 1951, 138).
 These parties were explicitly populist: anti-feudal and anti- large-scale capitalism, based on an ideology of smallscale producers, with economies of scale to be achieved by cooperative working (Mitrany 143-5).
-They successfully contested elections and held political power in Bulgaria (till 1923), Czechoslovakia (till 1938), Romania (till 1931) and Yugoslavia (till around 1931) (Mitrany 1951: 143ff.; 267-270).
+They successfully contested elections and held political power in Bulgaria (till 1923), Czechoslovakia (till 1938), Romania (till 1931) and Yugoslavia (till around 1931) (Mitrany 1951, 143ff., 267-270).

 The peasant parties had few friends, inside or outside their countries.
 They found it impossible to form alliances with the communist parties, who lacked the courage or confidence to break free from the orthodox Marxist position that had no future for small farmers, and at times showed more willingness to work with urban bourgeoisie (justified on the grounds that these would bring about industrialisation, seen as a prerequisite for socialism).
-They were ignored by the elected government in Hungary led by the communist Béla Kun (1919), and their leaders persecuted by dictators in Bulgaria, Poland, Yugoslavia and Romania (Mitrany 1951: 106; 141; 144-165; 267-270).
+They were ignored by the elected government in Hungary led by the communist Béla Kun (1919), and their leaders persecuted by dictators in Bulgaria, Poland, Yugoslavia and Romania (Mitrany 1951 106, 141, 144-165, 267-270).
 This part of Mitrany’s book sets out to show that their ideology was coherent, and that potentially they could have worked with socialist or communist leaders in the urban areas to bring about both industrialisation and rural development.
 The fact that they did not weakened both: rural interests were marginalised, and communism could only be implemented by force.

 Forced Collectivisation after the Second World War